 a visual identity;

-UX decisions that must stay consistent;
+UX decisions that need to stay consistent;

 many iterations;

-major refactors;
+important refactors;

 a product logic that should remain stable.

-It is particularly effective for:
+It is especially useful for:

 SaaS products;